shreyas-malhotra/bash_config/README.md

 # bash_config
 A straightforward script designed to replicate my terminal configuration on any given Linux system that uses Bash as its shell.
-The script is somewhat risky by design.

 ## Installation
 **1. Clone the Repository:**